PuetzD/SpringBootEcommerceExample/README.md

 # Spring Boot Ecommerce Example

-This is a senior software engineer's Java learning project: a deliberately bounded ecommerce application used to practise Spring Boot, domain modeling, persistence, security, testing, and delivery trade-offs.
-It demonstrates a simulated merchandise purchase workflow, not a production-ready retail platform.
+This is a learning project for exploring Spring Boot, DDD, modular architecture, testing, and AI-assisted development.

+A significant part of the implementation has been generated or refined with coding agents.
+I use the project to practise directing those tools, reviewing their output, testing and debugging the resulting system, and increasingly reworking the architecture and implementation myself.

+It should therefore be read as an evolving learning project rather than as a sample of fully unaided Java/Spring implementation.

 ## Technology